ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 Letter from Herbert.

 "
 After a short sea voyage, we arrived on the main island of Mora Jai last night in good spirits.
-The people here are belligered in their politeness and after spending a full day among hte Jaior
+The people here are belligerent in their politeness and after spending a full day among the Jaioreil I am just as afraid of eating another dish as I am of rejecting their offers.
+I may try to sneak away tomorrow and spend some time alone with my books as I have noticed that each realm I have visited has on thing in common.
+They each have been short of solitude.
 "

 # Room 7